patrickodacre/patrickodacre/README.md

 I am an experienced software engineer too curious for my own good.

-Currently working on web3:
+Currently working on:

-1. Rust, Substrate, Cosmwasm, Solana
+1. Distributed Systems with Golang and Rust
-2. Solidity, Huff
+2. Microservices && Kubernetes

 I value curiosity, clear thinking, and a solution only as complex as the problem demands.